ankane/searchkick/README.md

 ### Pagination

-Plays nicely with kaminari and will_paginate
+Plays nicely with kaminari and will_paginate.

 ```ruby
 # controller